 “You know you’re going to have some deliverability issues no matter who you are, no matter how you’re sending,” Gurley said.
 “And if you wait until they actually happen, a lot of times you’re going to be already in the hole, and it’s going to take a lot more work to get out than it did to keep from getting there in the first place.”

 “I think, unfortunately, one thing a lot of people kind of get wrong is they tend to leverage an ESP delivery service or a deliverability platform like ours when something has gone horribly wrong,” Martinez said.
-“And our happiest customers are actually people who don’t have an acute deliverability issue, They’re people that maybe everything’s humming and we’re working on small little iterative improvements.”
+“And our happiest customers are actually people who don’t have an acute deliverability issue.
+They’re people that maybe everything’s humming and we’re working on small little iterative improvements.”

-If you wait issues actually happen, a lot of times you’re going to be already in the hole, and it’s going to take a lot more work to get out than it did to keep from getting there in the first place.
+If you wait for issues to actually happen, a lot of times you’re going to be already in the hole, and it’s going to take a lot more work to get out than it did to keep from getting there in the first place.

 Be honest and open with deliverability help